yufengliu15/shortest-path/README.md

 # shortest-path
-Create your own maze, and watch my algorithm attempt to find the shortest path
+Create your own maze, and watch my algorithm attempt to find the shortest path.
+This was a passion project inspired by Tech With Tim.

 ## Objectives
 - Learn how to implement breadth first search in a grid environment